The documentation in this section explains core Fleet concepts. Pick one below to proceed.

 - Users manually deleting the

-object which is an internal resource the represents the placement of resources on a member cluster. - Workloads failing to run properly on a member cluster due to misconfiguration or cluster related issues.
+ClusterResourceBindingobject which is an internal resource the represents the placement of resources on a member cluster. - Workloads failing to run properly on a member cluster due to misconfiguration or cluster related issues.

-For all the cases of involuntary disruptions described above, the Placement Disruption Budget
+For all the cases of involuntary disruptions described above, the Placement Disruption Budget object does not protect against them.

 ClusterResourcePlacementEviction